 The evidence gathered so far in the WE Program is that a water rest & shade intervention is feasible in sugarcane fields, and appears to markedly reduce the impact of the heat stress conditions for the workforce.
 With proper attention to work practices, production can be maintained with less impact on worker health.

-However, we cannot conclude that the intervention prevents kidney damage – more research in a longer timeframe is needed before determining that such a program prevents CKDu.
+However, we cannot conclude that the intervention prevents kidney damage – more research in a longer timeframe is needed before determining that such a program prevents CKDnT.

-Prematurely claiming that CKDu onset and progression can be stopped via the WE Program, or similar programs, could damage the funding and policy environment on which serious research and interventions depend.
-If it is erroneously believed CKDu has been adequately addressed, support will be more difficult to acquire.
+Prematurely claiming that CKDnT onset and progression can be stopped via the WE Program, or similar programs, could damage the funding and policy environment on which serious research and interventions depend.
+If it is erroneously believed CKDnT has been adequately addressed, support will be more difficult to acquire.
 This would negatively impact workers and communities depending on rigorous research.

-We of course would like to state the WE Program is already fully successful at preventing CKDu.
-However, our job as researchers is to critically evaluate if such interventions are enough to stop, or slow down, the onset of CKDu.
+We of course would like to state the WE Program is already fully successful at preventing CKDnT.
+However, our job as researchers is to critically evaluate if such interventions are enough to stop, or slow down, the onset of CKDnT.

 Our hope is that all parties sharing the objective of understanding how we can design and measure the most effective program possible may work together with the clarity, patience, responsibility and rigor necessary in such a serious undertaking.